-- Color Charts (from Command WorkStation) - Color reference pages included in the User Software DVD (see pages 15 and 24)
+- Color Charts (from Command WorkStation or the digital press control panel) - Color reference pages included in the User Software DVD (see pages 12 and 16)

 These pages include fully saturated color patches and pale tints of cyan, magenta, yellow, and black.
 Images with skin tones offer a good basis for comparison.
 Save and periodically compare the pages you print.
-If a noticeable change in appearance occurs, calibrate the EX8002.
+If a noticeable change in appearance occurs, calibrate the Integrated Fiery Color Server.